 For example 6×4.5 (also known as 6045) propellers are 6 inch long and has a pitch of 4.5 inch.
 Another example, 5x4x3 (sometimes 5040×3) is a 3-blade 5″ propeller that has a pitch of 4 inch.

-Also note that lighter props tend to perform better than heavier ones for mini quad in my experience, because there is less moment of inertia.
+Lighter props tend to perform better than heavier ones for mini quad in my experience, because there is less moment of inertia.
 RPM changes faster so the multirotor would feel more responsive in theory.
 Lighter props also run better on a wider range of motors, because they require less torque to spin up.

 What To Use on Mini Quad?